Feature #3002

 This could be the kind of project we tackle if we get an injection of external funding, such as through OER grants.
 It's "shovel ready", it's easy to tell a story about its impact, and it's large enough that it'd be a big drain if we tried to do it within our regular budget.

-Updated by Chris Stein about 4 years ago
+Updated by Chris Stein over 4 years ago

 Boone, is this something that could be built in a way that it could apply to both the Commons and CBOX/CBOX-OL?
 If so maybe we can look into combining funding from a few sources.